Jcabarus/personal/projects/assembly-emulator/assembly.md

             [/] mov, add, sub

     Issue:
-        [] 8-bit registers are not initialized properly
+        [/] 8-bit registers are not initialized properly, fixed - type casting [] mov for 8-bit register is not working as intended, fixed - logic error

     Notes:
         Stack pointers are 16-bit register